OCR-D/ocr-d.github.io/projects.md

 insufficient.
 Due to the repetitiveness of the task, such an approach is also very error-prone.
 The project will enable the humanities to use OCR in a font-specific manner with limited effort.
-In order to achieve this the project has three main objectives:The development of an online training infrastructure that allows specific models to be trained for these font groups and at the same time for different OCR software.
+In order to achieve this the project has three main objectives: The development of an online training infrastructure that allows specific models to be trained for these font groups and at the same time for different OCR software.
 Development of a tool for the automatic recognition of fonts in digitizations of historical prints.
 In this case, an